Amazon Elastic File System – Production-Ready in Three Regions

 - NFS Client Configuration – Some NFS clients use laughably small (by today’s standards) values for the read and write buffers by default.
 Consider increasing it to 1 MiB (again, this is an option to the mount command).
 You can use an NFS 4.0 or 4.1 client with EFS; the latter will provide better performance.

 - EC2 Instances – Applications that perform large amounts of I/O sometimes require a large amount of memory and/or compute power as well.
 Be sure that you have plenty of both; choose an appropriate instance size and type.
 If you are performing asynchronous reads and writes, the kernel use additional memory for caching.
 As a side note, the performance characteristics of EFS file systems are not dependent on the use of EBS-optimized instances.

 Benchmarking of file systems is a blend of art and science.
 Make sure that you use mature, reputable tools, run them more than once, and make sure that you examine your results in light of the considerations listed above.
-You can also find some detailed data regarding expected performance on the Amazon Elastic File System page.
+You can also find some detailed data regarding expected performance on the Amazon Elastic File System (Amazon EFS) page.

-EFS is available now in the US East (Northern Virginia), US West (Oregon), and EU (Ireland) Regions and you can start using it today.
-Pricing is based on the amount of data that you store, sampled several times per day and charged by the Gigabyte-month, pro-rated as usual, starting at $0.30 per GB per month in the US East (Northern Virginia) Region.
+EFS is available now in the US East (N. Virginia), US West (Oregon), and Europe (Ireland) Regions and you can start using it today.
+Pricing is based on the amount of data that you store, sampled several times per day and charged by the Gigabyte-month, pro-rated as usual, starting at $0.30 per GB per month in the US East (N. Virginia) Region.
 There are no minimum fees and no setup costs (see the EFS Pricing page for more information).
 If you are eligible for the AWS Free Tier, you can use up to 5 GB of EFS storage per month at no charge.